iboB/ibob.github.com/_posts/2018-07-03-compiler-generated-move.md

 Finally, since a member's move constructor isn't `noexcept`, the compiler-generated move constructor of a class or struct is also not `noexcept`.
 It's only logical.

-So, it turns out that before adding the `unique_ptr` member there were vectors of integers (and big ones, mind you) copied on each reallocation of the vector of `simple_struct`.
+So, it turns out that there were vectors of integers (and big ones, mind you) copied on each reallocation of the vector of `simple_struct`.
 A sad waste of CPU cycles.

 Luckily the fix was simple. ~~A `= default` move constructor *is* `noexcept`.~~[^2] I didn't need to copy the struct, so I just deleted the copy constructor.
 Thus the vector had no choice but to use the move constructor.
 I did this with full realization that should a move constructor throw, the vector *will* end up in an invalid state.
 I documented it, but it's highly unlikely for this to ever become an issue.
 So the final version of `simple_struct`, which wasn't pointlessly copied, ended up like this: